Best Beaches In Croatia To Relax And Unwind

 Bačvice Beach, Split

-Found right in Split’s city center is one of the most well-known beaches in the world: Bačvice Beach.
+Found right in Split’s city center is one of the most well-known beaches globally: Bačvice Beach.
 There is something for everyone at this beach.
-While it’s not the most beautiful beach in Croatia, it definitely ranks as one of the most fun.
+While it’s not the most beautiful beach in Croatia, it ranks as one of the most fun.
 Bačvice has plenty of activities going on during the day, while at night, the beach comes alive when all of the bars and clubs lining the shore open their doors.
 The local sport of picigin originated at Bačvice Beach, and you’ll see loads of locals playing.

 The island of Biševo has a hidden gem, Porat Beach.
 This little sandy beach is perfect for those of you sailing the Adriatic.
 On our captain’s advice, we visited this sandy beach and spent the day swimming and lazing about.
 It was a day of pure relaxation set in an idyllic Dalmatian bay.

 This beach is one of the best in Pelješac.
-Trstenica is a sandy/pebble beach and a perfect spot for families located in Orebic.
-Grab yourself a couple of bottles of chilled Pošip and head to the beach for a day of fine wine and lazing in the sunshine, while the kiddies frolic in the shallow sea.
+Trstenica is a sandy/pebble beach and a perfect spot for families in Orebic.
+Grab yourself a couple of bottles of chilled Pošip and head to the beach for a day of fine wine and lazing in the sunshine while the kiddies frolic in the shallow sea.

 Punta Rata, Brela